plone/training/docs/mastering-plone/behaviors_1.md

 ## Add a metadata column for the new field

 The same rules and methods shown above for indexes apply for metadata columns.
-The difference with metadata is that it is not used as criterions for searching the catalog, but is mandatory for displaying of search results returned from the catalog.
+The difference with metadata is that it is not used as criteria for searching the catalog, but is mandatory for displaying of search results returned from the catalog.

 We will see that in fact every attribute of an object can be accessed in search results by explicitly requesting objects.
 A way more performant search is requesting what is stored in the catalog.